adamsilver/fdpb/08-an-upload-form.md

 ## A File Picker

 A file picker (`<input type="file">`) is another type of form control.
 When clicked, it will spawn a dialog that let's users browse their files on their computer or device.
-Once a file is selected, the dialog closes and the picker updates to confirm that file has been selected.
+Once a file is selected, the dialog closes and the picker updates to reflect the file has been chosen.

 ![File picker](./images/08/single-file-picker.png)

-If all users need to do is upload a single file, then you can add a file picker field to your form and you're pretty much done:
+If all users need to do is upload a single file, then you can add a file picker to your form and you're pretty much done:

 ```HTML
 <form enctype="multipart/form-data">